JustAnOpossum/Better-Discord-Screen-Share/README.md

 ## Before you start

-Make sure you are on Ubuntu 14 or 16.04 since this will not work with any other version.
+Make sure you are on Ubuntu 14 or 16.04 since this will not work with any other version of linux or ubuntu.

 ## Installer